EnriqManComp/Nutrition-Food-Insight-Analysis-Competition/README.md

 - Analyze the errors of your linear model to see what could be the hidden sources of calories in food.

 ## The data 💾
-The source nutrition data of the competition was taken from USDA's FoodData Central website.
+The dataset for this competition was sourced from the USDA's FoodData Central website.
 This data contains the calorie content of 7,793 common foods, as well as their nutritional composition.
 Each row represents one food item, and nutritional values are based on a 100g serving.
 Here is a description of the columns:
 - FDC_ID: A unique identifier for each food item in the database.
 - Item: The name or description of the food product.